ghostbsd/documentation/source/user/installation-guide/full-disk-installation.md

 #### Installation disk

 Select the disk where GhostBSD should be installed by clicking the corresponding checkbox.
-There are additional ZFS options that may be changed at this point in the installation.
+There are additional ZFS options that may be changed from this screen.
 However, the default values are generally appropriate for most users and systems.

 ![Installation location selection in GhostBSD installer.](images/6-install-location.png)